 Robert Giegling (born 1983) received his first piano classes at the age of 7 which were followed by trumpet classes at the age of 8.
-From 2003 until 2008 he studied music pedagogy for secondary education (majors: piano and jazz trumpet) at the University of Music and Performing Arts Mannheim, Germany.
+From 2003 until 2008 he studied music pedagogy for secondary education (majors: piano) at the University of Music and Performing Arts Mannheim, Germany.
 From 2004 on, he studied the diploma degree jazz trumpet which he completed successfully in 2008 receiving excellent marks.

-In 2010, he released his first album Tafelrunde (Neuklang Records) with his own band, the Robert Giegling Quintett, which received extremely positive criticism and which was presented by several radio stations throughout Germany.
+In 2010, he released his first album Tafelrunde (Neuklang Records) with his own band, the Robert Giegling Quintett, which received very positive criticism and which was presented by several radio stations throughout Germany.

 In 2011, as part of his degree (Zweites Staatsexamen) at the State Seminar for Didactics and Teacher Education, his thesis Vom Konzertsaal in die Disco - Klang/Sound, Rhythmus/Groove - zeitgenössische Musik in der Kursstufe. won the prize for “Most innovative teaching“.

 In 2015, the Robert Giegling Quintett released their second album Rough Songs (Unit Records).
 Just like the first album, the second one received highly positive criticism.
 On this second album Giegling added new members to the band (Markus Ehrlich, Christoph Heckeler, Joel Locher and Daniel Mudrack) such as Daniel Denmark (US rapper), Matthew Bookert (sousaphone and tuba) and Patrick Flassig (bass trombone).